ChickenProp/chickenprop.github.com/drafts/specialized-labor-and-counterfactual-compensation.md

     </td>
   </tr>
   <tr>
-    <td colspan="4">$ sw_= &gt; ww_= &gt; ss_= &gt; ws_= $, and $ 2ww_= &gt; sw_= + ws_= $</td>
-    <td></td>
     <td colspan="4">$ sw_= &gt; ww_= &gt; ss_= &gt; ws_1 &gt; ws_2 $, and $ 2ww_= &lt; sw_= + ws_1 $</td>
   </tr>
 </tbody>
 </table>

 How to read these symbols: the subscript is the player who gets the payoff, the first letter is their move, and the second letter is the other player's move.
-If the subscript is =, then this combination is symmetric.
-So `$ ws_1 $` is the payoff to Player 1, if he Works while Player 2 Shirks. `$ ws_2 $` is the payoff to Player 2, if she Works while Player 1 Shirks. `$ ws_= $` is both of these values, when they're equal to each other.
+If the subscript is =, then this combination is symmetric.[^experimental] So `$ ws_1 $` is the payoff to Player 1, if he Works while Player 2 Shirks. `$ ws_2 $` is the payoff to Player 2, if she Works while Player 1 Shirks. `$ ws_= $` is both of these values, when they're equal to each other.
 And to be clear, when they're equal, `$ ws_1 $` can stand in for `$ ws_= $` just as easily as the other way around.

-This notation is kind of experimental on my part.
+[^experimental]: This notation is kind of experimental on my part.
 Ellickson instead uses symbols `$ A, B, C, D, E $` in descending order, but that makes it hard to remember which goes where in the grid.
 And when I extend it, the ordering will be lost, making it even more confusing.

 To help make the structure more visible, I've colored the symbols in green or red according to local incentive gradients - green for "this player prefers this outcome to the outcome they get from changing their move", red for the opposite of that.
 So when `$ ws_1 $` is red, that means `$ ss_1 > ws_1 $`, since `$ ss_1 $` represents Player 1's payoff if he changes his move while Player 2 keeps hers the same.
-A Nash equilibrium has two green symbols.
+A quadrant is a Nash equilibrium [iff](https://en.wikipedia.org/wiki/If_and_only_if) it has two green symbols.
 I've also given a slightly darker background to the socially optimal quadrants.

 Comparing these games, Ellickson claims for example that norms will tend to punish someone who Shirks in a Prisoner's Dilemma, rather than rewarding those who Work, because eventually most people will Work and it's cheaper to sanction the thing that happens rarely.
 But in a Specialized Labor game, norms will tend to reward the efficient worker ("cheapest labor-provider") for Working, because that encourages people to obtain the skills necessary to perform this work.
 There's a background level of skills that everyone is expected to have, and people are punished for falling short of them and rewarded for exceeding them.

 So most of the points I want to ding Ellickson here are because this is kind of a strange choice of games.
-For one thing, it seems to assume that: *teaming up to work is more expensive than working individually, if and only if players have unequal skill levels*.
+For one thing, it seems to assume that: *teaming up to work is more expensive than working individually, iff players have unequal skill levels*.

 Honestly I don't think that's so implausible as a heuristic.
 I think "most work projects have gains from (little-C) cooperation" is a decent guess, and then one way to remove those gains could be if one player is much more skilled than the other.
 Still, Ellickson doesn't make this argument, or acknowledge that the assumption is kind of weird.

 Another way to justify the omission is if the ommitted possibilities don't add much of interest.
-Prisoner's Dilemma and Specialized Labor are opposite corners in a two-by-two grid parameterized by "gains from cooperation/no such gains" and "symmetrical/asymmetrical".
+Prisoner's Dilemma and Specialized Labor are opposite corners in a two-by-two grid parameterized by "synergistic/discordant" (gains or no gains from cooperation) and "symmetrical/asymmetrical".
 If our tools for working with them can also be applied to the other corners without much extra effort, then there's no need to consider the others in detail.
 I had an intuition that this would be true, and I confirm it below.
 But Ellickson doesn't make this argument, either.
 I think it was a fine decision to omit the games, but I think it would have been worth a couple of sentences on why.

 Something weird on the face of it is that in Specialized Labor, Work/Work results in the same payoff to both players.
 Why assume that that's symmetrical?
 But I don't think this is a big deal.
 Plausibly people can calibrate how hard they work if they think they're getting a worse result than the other.
 But also I suspect you just don't change much by allowing it to be asymmetrical, provided that both payoffs are in between `$ sw_= $` and `$ ss_= $`.

 Similarly you might suppose that the efficient worker doesn't just pay less to Work than the inefficient worker, he also does a better job.
 In which case we might want to set `$ sw_1 < sw_2 $`.
 But again, I doubt that matters much.

 More seriously, Ellickson's choice ignores the possibility that work might be worth doing selfishly.
 In both games, you maximize your own outcome by not working, and if that means the work doesn't get done, so be it.
 But that puts a narrow band on the value of a piece of work.
 It's not worth doing for the benefits it gives to one person, but it is worth doing for the benefits it gives to two.
 I think a lot of the situations Ellickson looks at don't really fit that model.
-For example, building a fence seems like something you'd often do of your own accord, simply for the benefits it gives to yourself, but Ellickson considers it a Prisoner's Dilemma.
+For example, building a fence seems like something you'd often do of your own accord, simply for the benefits it gives to yourself, but Ellickson considers it a Prisoner's Dilemma because most people have the relevant skills.

 To model this possibility, we'd set `$ ws_1 > ss_= $`, and maybe `$ ws_2 > ss_= $` as well.
 This gives the game that I like to call the [Farmer's Dilemma](http://reasonableapproximation.net/2015/05/05/farmers-dilemma.html) and others call Chicken, Hawk/Dove or Snowdrift. ([And here's why I call it that.](https://lesswrong.com/posts/KwbJFexa4MEdhJbs4/classifying-games-like-the-prisoner-s-dilemma#comment-aEC8trK7f3uczsXvM)) Normally I think of the Farmer's Dilemma as symmetrical, but the asymmetrical case seems fine to count as an instance of it, at least right now.